Colour-fast ink on recycled felt in 3 sizes

 This is the hand-painted sign that graced the stairwell at Sydney’s famous No Names restaurant till 2017 when it closed after 63 years in business.
 Inner-city legend has it that Gough Whitlam, our beloved PM of yore, coined the moniker No Name in the late 1950s because the sign bearing the eatery’s long-forgotten original name kept getting knocked off the wall by delivery vans in the narrow lane outside.

-L-pins ($10 for 4) or a hanging brace ($30) are a great way to hang my unframed prints on plaster or wooden walls.
-I recommend a wooden frame for brick or concrete walls.
-My frames are custom-built in Sydney using solid timber with natural grain.
-Each frame is $149.
-Please note that I do NOT include glass because the felt looks better naked.
-I can provide acrylic (not glass) and a sealed backing for $50 if the work will be hung in a moist environment like a beach house.
+I can provide clear acrylic (not glass) and a sealed backing for $30 if the work will be hung in a moist environment like a beach house.
 Click here to add acrylic to your framed order.

 *Unless otherwise specified.